Jump To:

 Final Exam & Dissertation

-At least 4 months prior to the Final Exam, a Candidate should review their supervisory committee, and make any necessary changes.
+At least 4 months prior to the Final Exam, a Candidate should review their Supervisory Committee, and make any necessary changes.
 Additionally, the student must establish a Reading Committee and should inform the Graduate Advisor and Graduate Program Coordinator of that committee's members.
 The Reading Committee members will review the Candidate's dissertation draft and, upon approval, return an approval form with their original signatures.
-Finally, please submit the dissertation to the Graduate School and the Graduate Advisor.
+While a Ph.D.
+Candidate is not required to send a copy to Supervisory Committee Members, one may do so with the explicit instruction that they are not required to read the draft or provide comments unless they wish to.